 How does the sync work?

-You can sync your journal between devices (cross-platform, meaning you can sync between a Windows PC and Android/iOS device).
-To do so, select the Cloud service you want to use in the app settings or trigger a sync manually by clicking the "sync" button on the main page (located on the top right).
+You can sync your journal cross-platform between devices.
+That means you can access the same journal on multiple devices, no matter if they run Windows, macOS, iOS or Android.
+To do so, select the Cloud service you want to use in the app settings or trigger a sync manually by clicking the "sync" button on the main page.
 You will need to do that once for each device in order to login to the cloud storage - make sure to use the same cloud storage account on each device you wish to include into the sync.
 After that, the app syncs your journal automatically, without having to press the sync button manually.
 The data uploaded to the cloud is compressed and encrypted.

 You can also move the database to another device without using the Cloud sync.
 You can export the complete database in the app settings ("Backup diary" button) and import the resulting .diary-file on another device with the "Import diary" button.